The Best New Zealand Beaches, Lakes and Rivers for Summer Swimming.

 Kerosine Creek is a beautiful hot stream with a waterfall right in the middle of lush native bush, thousands of little bubbles are forced down a rock face (waterfall) and jet up to the surface causing a natural spa.
 The creek runs over an old lava flow and heats, and here you can relax under the warm waterfalls in two naturally-heated pools.

-Safety: The water levels and temperature changes day to day, especially during and after rain, always check water temperatures before entering.
+Safety: The water levels and temperature change daily, especially during and after rain, always check water temperatures before entering.
 It is advised not to submerge your head.

 Kerosine Creek – South of Rotorua, Central North Island